Shotbow/fudawiki-files/hanafuda/character.md

 title: Character Hanafuda
 description: Themed hanafuda, often with popular licensed properties
 published: true
-date: 2020-10-08T03:49:40.811Z
+date: 2020-10-08T04:23:06.116Z
 tags: hanafuda patterns
 editor: markdown
 dateCreated: 2020-10-08T03:39:45.940Z
 ---

-Character Hanafuda are a subgenre of [hanafuda patterns](/en/hanafuda/patterns) that feature characters and imagery from popular television, manga, or video game franchises.
+Character Hanafuda キャラクター花札 [きゃらくたあはなふだ, *kyarakutaa hanafuda*] are a subgenre of [hanafuda patterns](/en/hanafuda/patterns) that feature characters and imagery from popular television, manga, or video game franchises.
+Alternatively, they may follow some other theme, often specific to a particular region or hobby.

+As they tend to have additional subjects depicted on every card, the designs of these decks often make it more difficult to differentiate between certain cards and card types.
+For that reason, along with the generally lower construction quality of these cards, they tend to be more collectable than they are play-worthy.
+That said, many of them come with rule leaflets, and almost all of them should be usable to play any hanafuda game, provided enough attention to detail and/or familiarity with the specific deck.

 # Character Hanafuda by Publisher